 How much caffeine should I have a day?

 The maximum amount of caffeine depends on your age, gender, and health condition.
-For example, if you often have a high blood pressure, you should consult your doctor for a recommended daily caffeine intake.
+For example, if you often have a high blood pressure (check with the MAP calculator](calc:587)), you should consult your doctor for a recommended daily caffeine intake.

 You can use the following values as a rule of thumb: